YaoSheng-Yu/Give-Me-Some-Credit---predicting-due-delinquency/README.md

 This project highlighted the importance of understanding the data's nature and challenges it might pose.
 While advanced models and hyperparameter tuning play a role, sometimes addressing fundamental data issues, like class imbalance, can make all the difference.
 The success in handling undersampling was pivotal, turning the project's trajectory from a potential misclassification disaster to an insightful solution to the credit scoring problem.

+## Tools & Libraries

+This project was implemented using Python and its rich ecosystem of data science libraries.
+The primary tools and libraries used include:

+- **Pandas**: For data manipulation and analysis.
+- **NumPy**: For numerical operations.
+- **Scikit-learn**: For building and evaluating machine learning models.
+- **Seaborn & Matplotlib**: For data visualization.